laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 _I believe people want to express themselves when they program.
 They don't want to fight with the language.
 Programming languages must feel natural to programmers. - [Yukihiro Matsumoto (Matz)](http://www.linuxdevcenter.com/pub/a/linux/2001/11/29/ruby.html) _

 Unless you are a hardcore geek who can see the curves in a bit pattern, Programming sounds painful and boring for rest of us.
-However my attitude towards programming was changed after I stumbled upon this beautiful language.
-Her name is Ruby.
+However my attitude towards programming changed after I stumbled upon this beautiful language.
+Her name was Ruby.
 She is simple, yet smart and sounded very human.
-Ruby has changed programming, from mere act of problem solving to powerful art of expression.
+Ruby has changed the concept of programming, from mere act of problem solving to powerful art of expression.

 Whether you are a seasoned hacker who wants a productive companion or a novice looking for some cool-aid, learning Ruby is a perfect choice.
 In this series of articles, we will be riding through Ruby, exploring all her beauty, wit and power.

 ## Made in Japan

 Most of us loves the stuff from Japan.
 The tag **Made in Japan** holds a unique value, especially for thier engineering marvels and design excellence.
-If you feels the same, you may be excited to know that Ruby also bears with the same tag.
-Smart Japanese programmer, [Yukihiro "Matz" Matsumoto](http://en.wikipedia.org/wiki/Yukihiro_Matsumoto) was the brainchild behind Ruby.
+It is a pleasure to reveal that Ruby also has its roots in Japan.
+A Smart Japanese programmer, [Yukihiro "Matz" Matsumoto](http://en.wikipedia.org/wiki/Yukihiro_Matsumoto) was the brainchild behind Ruby.
 He felt the need of a flexible scripting language which built with the power of Object Oriented programming.
 He went on to blend parts of his favourite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to come up with an unique new language.

 He started his work on February 24, 1993.
 Matz wrote Ruby with the philosophy of "Principle of least surprise".
 After 2 years Ruby was released to public as an Open Source project and slowly it started to gain traction from the global community.

 However, Ruby language really came to its limelight with **Ruby on Rails** (you must've heard this buzzword so many times in the web 2.0 circus).
 It is a web application framework written in Ruby by [David Heinemeier Hansson](http://en.wikipedia.org/wiki/David_Heinemeier_Hansson).
 With the ever increasing popularity of Rails, Ruby started to grow beyond leaps and bounds.
-Today there are more than 2 million [**Citation Needed**] active Ruby developers worldwide and this number is still on the rise.
+It is predicted that by 2013 there will be over [4 million active Ruby developers worldwide](http://www.rubyinside.com/ruby-popularity-marketshare-up-1255.html).

 ## What makes Ruby so special?

 Ruby is built on several key concepts which make it shine among the rest of programming languages.
 Basic understanding of these key concepts and metaphors will help you to get a better start.
-Don't worry if any of these sounds puzzling, we will covering each of them in depth later.
+Don't worry if any of these sounds puzzling, we will be covering each of them in depth later.

 ### Everything is an Object

 In Ruby everything is treated as an object.
-That means you can have properties, methods and return values for each and every data type in Ruby (even Nil is an Object).
+That means you can have properties, methods for each and every data type in Ruby (even Nil is an Object).
 Compare this with language like Java or C++, where they have primitive data types and every statement will not return an object.

 ### Duck Typing